CAFDataProcessing/worker-document/README.md

 Set errorEvent.handled = true to indicate if the error was handled.
 If it is not handled by event handler, the change log section of the document will be updated with the failure details.

-The failure details with `failureId` and `failureMessage` will be updated under `addFailure` section of the rootDocument and sub documents seperately.
+The failure details with `failureId` and `failureMessage` will be updated under `addFailure` section of the parent document and sub documents seperately.